Beach Towns in Mexico: 17 Amazing Beach Destinations in Mexico For Your Next Vacation

 Visitors can get around quickly via golf carts and mopeds, but even the most remote Isla Holbox hotels and resorts are just a 10-minute walk from the heart of town.

-There are lots of things to do in Isla Holbox, but the most popular activities include fishing, kiteboarding, snorkeling, and kayaking in the nature reserve.
+There are many things to do in Isla Holbox, but the most popular activities include fishing, kiteboarding (AKA kitesurfing), snorkeling, and kayaking in the nature reserve.

 An island-hopping boat tour can take you to swim in nearby cenotes, visit a bird sanctuary, and other local highlights.